 - The Player

-The “story” is fairly straightforward, because the story as it is is simply the action that the player takes.
+The “story” is fairly straightforward because the game story as it is is simply the action that the player takes.
 Player shoots enemy with bullet, or if you want to be more specific, action-dude shoots goblin-thing with bullet.
 Let’s see if we can find fun ways to mess with them.

 In the project files, you’ll find a whole bunch of sprites courtesy of the wonderful Kenney.nl (a fantastic source for free game assets).
 We’ll use these to replace the three elements we found, and come up with some new stories.

 If you’ll cast your attention to the character sheet, you’ll see this dog.
 Personally, I am a big fan of this dog and want to incorporate it into this game.
 So, let’s go down the list and replace each element one by one with this dog:

 - If you replace the player with a dog, suddenly the tone of the game changes.
 If it wasn’t comedic before, it is now.
 You’re a dog marine, fighting relentless waves of goblins.

 - If you replace the enemies with a dog, however, then the game becomes just awful.
 No one worth knowing wants to play a game about shooting dogs.

 - However, if you want to play a game about shooting dogs, you might replace the bullets with dogs instead and wind up with something like this.